anitameh/data-science-career-ladders/README.md

 ##### 1. Column- and row-names

-* There is no expectation that the boxes move in lockstep; in fact, it is highly unlikely that you fall into just one level for every category.
+* There is no expectation that the your progress within the categories move in lockstep; in fact, it is highly unlikely that you fall into just one level for every category.
 * Rather, your level is determined by whether the majority (currently, 3+) of categories fall into a particular level.
-* The bullets outlined in each box are the minimum requirements for you to be at this level in that category.
+* The bullets outlined in each category are the minimum requirements for you to be at this level in that category.
-* The hope is that this is a resource that 1) provides concrete guidelines that you can lean on and 2) a common language to have this discussion with your manager, and Rachel and Sherry.

 ##### 2. Can you explain the track split for IC (individual contributor), and management?